Device Onboarding in Security Cloud Control

 Step 3

-Under Dashboard API Access, check Enable access to the Cisco Meraki Dashboard API.
-Without this option, you cannot generate API keys to onboard MX devices to Security Cloud Control.
+In the Dashboard API Access section, check Enable access to the Cisco Meraki Dashboard API.
+If you do not enable this option, you cannot generate API keys to onboard MX devices to Security Cloud Control.

 Step 4